 Bilbo is not the usual hero that most of us are familiar with.
 He is small, he is not muscular and he does not participate in the war.
 Nonetheless Bilbo is undoubtedly a hero for several reasons: he fulfils a quest, he acquires a weapon and makes some heroic decisions based on his ethics.

-What is the symbolism in Lord of the Rings?
+What is Lord of the Rings a metaphor for?

 According to Tolkien, those who see the narrative as an allegory for World War II have got the wrong war.
 Many theorize that Frodo shows signs of post traumatic stress disorder, an affliction that was originally identified at the Battle of the Somme, in which Tolkien fought.

 Gandalf walked in Middle-earth for approximately 2,019 years, un-aging and appearing as a grey bearded human of about 60 years old or so.
 He was around long before Middle-earth was created and before the Years of the Lamps.
 He, Saruman and Sauron are approximately the same age – give or take.

 What does the ring in The Hobbit symbolize?

 Without a doubt, the most famous symbol in Tolkien’s Lord of the Rings books is the ring itself, which first appears in The Hobbit when Bilbo finds it under the Misty Mountains, just before he meets Gollum. … In The Hobbit, as in these earlier works, the ring symbolizes the corruption of wealth and power.

 What is the conflict of the Hobbit?

 In The Hobbit, the primary external conflict is the quest to reclaim the Lonely Mountain (while many minor external conflicts include Gollum, the orcs, and the spiders), and the primary internal conflict is Bilbo adventurous spirit (his ‘Took’ side) and his desire to be home and comfortable (his ‘Baggins’ side).